Xollll/gamify_app/README.md

 Gamify App is a Flutter-based game list interface that allows users to browse, search, and manage a collection of games.
 The app provides an intuitive UI and smooth user experience for game enthusiasts.

+i'm just create this for parcticing my skill using flutter :)

 ## Getting Started

 A few resources to get you started if this is your first Flutter project: